Margareta Svensson: Teaching and workshops

-Margareta Svensson Riggs has become an expert within vocal technique and is known for defining singing in short as “the energizing, managing, shaping and directing of air.”
-She is the trusted voice teacher to legendary singers and superstars such as Stevie Wonder, Michael Bolton, Brian Wilson and M.Shadows among others.
-She works together with her husband, renowned voice teacher to the stars, Seth Riggs, author of “Singing for the Stars,” and founder of “Speech Level Singing,” who originally trained her as a singer as well as a teacher.
-Once teaching together, they embarked on a groundbreaking journey of deepening and developing the Svensson Riggs vocal technique and their understanding and methods for correct, effective and healthy singing to benefit their clients, where many are a Who’s Who of superstar artists.
-Together they also conduct vocal workshops and master classes around the world.
+Margareta Svensson Riggs is an expert in vocal technique, known for defining singing as “the energizing, managing, shaping and directing of air.”
+She is the voice teacher to legendary singers such as Stevie Wonder, Michael Bolton, Brian Wilson, and M.Shadows, among others.
+She works with her husband, Seth Riggs, who originally trained her as a singer and a teacher.
+Once teaching together, they developed the Svensson Riggs vocal technique and perfected their methods for effective and healthy singing to better benefit their clients.
+They conduct vocal workshops and master classes around the world.

 Personal life

-Svensson Riggs is married to American vocal coach Seth Riggs, known for clients such as Michael Jackson, Barbra Streisand, Stevie Wonder, Madonna, Ray Charles, Earth, Wind & Fire, and Natalie Cole.
+Svensson Riggs is married to American vocal coach Seth Riggs, who is known for clients such as Michael Jackson, Barbra Streisand, Stevie Wonder, Madonna, Ray Charles, Earth, Wind & Fire, and Natalie Cole.
 The two met when Margareta Svensson came to Seth Riggs for singing lessons in the mid-1990s.
 In 2008, they became a couple and in 2012, they married and their daughter Samantha was born.

 In 2013 Svensson read about Angelina Jolie having tested positive for BRCA1, a gene mutation that drastically increases the risk of ovarian- and breast cancer, and Jolie's mother having died from ovarian cancer.
 Svensson's own mother, Inga-Lill Svensson, had also died from ovarian cancer, and Svensson asked to be tested for BRCA.
 Svensson tested positive for BRCA1 and while waiting for preventive surgery, an MRI revealed early stage breast cancer.
 Well and healthy, she shared her story in 2015 in hopes to pass on the gift of helping to yet others at risk.